Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

                         <li>Launch <b>Tizen Emulator Manager</b> from menu <b>Tools > Tizen > Tizen Emulator Manager</b>.</li>
                         <img alt=" " src="media/vs2019_run_1.png"/>
                         <p></p>
                         <li>Choose Emulator.
-For basic NUI template there is no difference which platform will be used.
-In this example the application is tested on TV emuator.</li>
+For basic NUI template, there is no difference which platform is used.
+In this example, the application is tested on TV emulator.</li>
                         <img alt=" " src="media/vs2019_run_2.png"/>
-                        <li>When emulator window will be visible you can swich back to the Visual Studio.</li>
+                        <li>When emulator window is visible you can switch back to the Visual Studio.</li>
                         <img alt=" " src="media/vs2019_run_3.png"/>
-                        <li>In Visual Studio new launch mode shoud be visible with valid emulator name.
-To deploy and run application green arrow can be used.</li>
+                        <li>In Visual Studio, new launch mode should be visible with valid emulator name.
+To deploy and run application, green arrow can be used.</li>
                         <img alt=" " src="media/vs2019_run_4.png"/>
-                        <li>After point above <b>HelloWorld</b> project UI should be visible on emulator screen.</li>
+                        <li>Finally, <b>HelloWorld</b> project UI is visible on emulator screen.</li>
                         <img alt=" " src="media/vs2019_run_5.png"/>
                         <p></p>
                     </ol>